-Craigslist was founded in 1995 as an email newsletter and was migrated to the web in 1996.
-Today, Craigslist serves 700 cities in over 70 countries and remains one of the most visited sites in the U.S. We chose Craigslist as our top choice for local jobs because it lists dozens of freelance gigs in your local area that may not be found on other freelance job sites.
+Craigslist was founded in 1995 as an email newsletter and migrated to the web in 1996.
+Today, Craigslist serves 700 cities in over 70 countries and remains one of the most visited sites in the U.S. We chose Craigslist as our top choice for local jobs because it lists dozens of freelance gigs in your local area that you may not find on other freelance job sites.

 You can certainly find amazing clients and opportunities on Craigslist, but be wary of fraudulent listings while searching.
 You can actually search for work outside of your immediate area by visiting other cities’ Craigslist pages.
 You may be able to find work outside your local area if the employer is willing to work with remote candidates.

-Founded in 2010, Fiverr gets its name from the fact that many of its sellers offer services for as little as $5.
-Now, four gigs are sold every second and the platform has handled over 5 million transactions to date.
-We chose Fiverr as the best platform for beginners because its reputation for offering low-cost gigs makes it a suitable platform for freelancers looking to build their portfolio.
+Founded in 2010, Fiverr gets its name because many of its sellers offer services for as little as $5 and the platform has handled over 50 million total transactions to date.
+In fact, one gig is sold every four seconds.
+We chose Fiverr as the best platform for beginners because its reputation for offering low-cost gigs makes it suitable for freelancers looking to build their portfolios.

-Fiverr skews heavily toward those in the creative/design fields, but there are also sellers who offer project management, legal, career counseling, relationship coaching, IT services, and more.
+Fiverr skews heavily toward creative and design fields, but some sellers offer project management, legal, career counseling, relationship coaching, IT services, and more.
 To get started as a Fiverr seller, create a free profile highlighting your areas of expertise and then add the services or “gigs” you’re offering to potential clients.
 As a seller, you can add up to seven unique packages to the Gig section of your profile.
 You can also send custom offers to potential clients.

-Fiver takes a 20% commission of every sale made and holds your payment for 14 days after a job has been completed.
-This is because they offer a 14-day refund guarantee to clients.
+Fiverr takes a 20% commission of every sale made (Including tips) and holds your payment for 14 days after you complete a job because they offer a 14-day refund guarantee to clients.
 Once 14 days have passed, sellers can deposit their earnings into a bank account or PayPal account.